qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 The year should be the first year the file is created.
 If work was done to that file in later years you can reflect that by appending the second year to the first, like so:

     Copyright 2015-2017 Your Name <you@example.com>

+If you are modifying your code from someone elses code **that is licensed under the GPL** you must release your code under the same license.
+This is not optional!

 ## License